YASHSINGHJI/NexusAI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Hat tip to the concept of interconnectedness and centralization for inspiring Nexus AI.
-- Special thanks to the open-source community for their invaluable contributions.

 ## Contact

 For any inquiries or feedback, please contact [abhinavsingh12347@gmail.com](mailto:abhinavsingh12347@gmail.com).